slugcat-dev/mark-ed/README.md

 You can adjust these as you need.

 ## Styling
 Note that you need to properly style the editor if you want it to look good.
 CSS classes are prefixed with `md-`.
-Take a look at [`dev/style.css`](https://github.com/slugcat-dev/mark-ed/blob/main/dev/style.css) for an basic example.
+Take a look at [`dev/style.css`](https://github.com/slugcat-dev/mark-ed/blob/main/dev/style.css) for a basic example.

 ## Development
 To make development easier, this project comes with a live server to instantly view your changes.
 Install the needed development dependencies, then start the development server and open http://localhost:8000/ in your browser.